pedroangelo/theme-rotation.el/README.md

 # `theme-rotation.el`
-An Emacs minor mode to automatically change themes according to a specified times of day.
+A minor mode for Emacs that automatically rotates themes according to specified starting times.

 ## Instalation and Usage
 Install by cloning this repository somewhere.